YodasMyDad/ZauberCMS/ReadMe.md

 `dotnet new zaubercms -n ZauberCMS.YourProjectName`

-However, you can also use Nuget and full instructions on how to use it are below
+You can also use Nuget and full instructions on how to use it are below (I prefer this way myself)

 https://aptitude.gitbook.io/zaubercms/getting-started/quick-start